← Back to blog Tutorial

 final Uint8List audioBytes = await recorder.stopAndGetBytes();

-final result = await pipeline.run(
+final transcript = await whisper.run(

 envelope: Envelope.audio(bytes: audioBytes),